redhat-openstack/khaleesi/doc/foreman.md

 Now, copy group_vars/all.sample to group_vars/all.
 Set the variables for your environment.
 These can also be set on the command-line.
 See http://www.ansibleworks.com/docs/playbooks_variables.html#passing-variables-on-the-command-line

-Create a $HOME/.ansible.cfg with the following:

-    [defaults]
-    host_key_checking = False
-    roles_path = /path/to/khaleesi/roles
-    library = /path/to/khaleesi/library:$VIRTUAL_ENV/share/ansible
-    lookup_plugins = /path/to/khaleesi/plugins/lookups

-NOTE: If you set library in .ansible.cfg, and you try to update ansible, it will fail.
-You will need comment out the line with a '#', run 'pip uninstall ansible; pip install ansible' to fix.

-The roles_path allows us to keep the root of khaleesi "clean", and put playbooks in a subdirectory without needing to use relative paths for the roles.

-These can also be specified with environment variables, to make this easier to create scripts or run from jenkins.

-    ANSIBLE_HOST_KEY_CHECKING=False
-    ANSIBLE_ROLES_PATH=/path/to/khaleesi/roles
-    ANSIBLE_LIBRARY=/path/to/khaleesi/library:$VIRTUAL_ENV/share/ansible
-    ANSIBLE_LOOKUP_PLUGINS=/path/to/khaleesi/plugins/lookups
+Getting nodes from an OpenStack
+-------------------------------
 To execute the foreman install with nodes from an existing OpenStack:

+    ANSIBLE_CONFIG=ansible.cfg.example \
         ansible-playbook -i local_hosts foreman.yml

-Getting nodes from an OpenStack
--------------------------------

 In order to use the get_nodes roles, you will need to define a 'nodes' var in group_vars/all.
 See the sample file for guidance.